Abstract:

 δD

 δ18O).
-It also combines multiple statistical methods such as principal component analysis (PCA), cluster analysis, and partial least squares discriminant analysis (PLS-DA) for data interpretation.
-The research shows that flax from different origins (such as Xinjiang and France) presents unique isotopic fingerprints, which not only effectively distinguishes processing methods and blending situations but also accurately traces the raw material species and origin.
-This paper systematically compares the isotopic variation patterns of Apocynum venetum under different processing techniques, confirming that stable isotope technology can effectively distinguish Apocynum venetum and its products, identify processing methods, and trace the origin of raw materials, providing a new technical approach and key data support for the scientific traceability and authenticity identification of natural textiles.
+Furthermore multiple statistical methods, including principal component analysis (PCA), cluster analysis, and partial least squares discriminant analysis (PLS-DA), were employed for data interpretation.
+The results show that flax from different origins presents unique isotopic fingerprints.
+These fingerprints not only effectively distinguish processing methods and blending situations but also accurately trace the raw material species and origin.
+This paper systematically compares the isotopic variation patterns of Apocynum venetum under different processing techniques, confirming that stable isotope technology can effectively distinguish Apocynum venetum and its products, identify processing methods, and trace the origin of raw materials.
+This work provides a new technical approach and key data support for the scientific traceability and authenticity identification of natural textiles.